-The scapula is highly mobile and is composed of four parts: a body and three processes– spinous, acromion, and coracoid.
+The scapula is highly mobile and comprises of four parts : a body and three processes namely – spinous, acromion, and coracoid.

-Some experts divide scapula into three components, viz. head, neck, and body.
+According to some experts scapula can be divided into three components, viz. head, neck, and body.

 The body is triangular, thin, and transparent.
-It provides the following features:
+It has following features:

 - Two surfaces: (a) costal and (b) dorsal.

 - Three borders: (a) superior, (b) lateral, and (c) medial.

 - Three angles: (a) inferior, (b) superior, and (c) lateral.

 The dorsal surface offers a shelf-like projection on its upper part named spinous process.

 The lateral angle is truncated to create an articular surface– the glenoid cavity.

 The lateral angle is thickened and referred to as head of the scapula, which is attached to the plate-like body by an inconspicuous neck.